 - Continually improve their professional growth through the practice of inquiry and reflection as a classroom teacher and leader.

-Elementary Education Content Area courses — See specific content area program sheets listed on the WCSU website
+Elementary Education Interdisciplinary courses — See the specific program sheet listed on the WCSU website

 Exams: Required for Eligibility for State Teacher’s Certification

 In addition to the Education program coursework, the following three exams are required:

 A passing score on this reading exam is a requirement for Elementary Education state certification.
 It is strongly recommended that Elementary Education students take this reading exam at the end of their student teaching semester.
 Additional information is available online at http://www.ct.nesinc.com